-Those who’ve seen “The Darjeeling Limited,” the 2007 film by celebrated director Wes Anderson, will recognise his colourful scenes whilst travelling with the Palace on Wheels.
+Those who’ve seen “The Darjeeling Limited,” the 2007 film by celebrated director Wes Anderson, will recognise his colorful scenes whilst travelling with the Palace on Wheels.
 The 14-coach train is home to lavish accommodations, including fully air-conditioned deluxe suites with carpeting, hot and cold water, and showers to ensure you’ll be fresh and comfortable throughout the duration of the trip.
 Two onboard restaurants serve Rajasthani and international cuisine, while the luxury bar is a perfect place to relax in the evening.
-The eight-day train takes travellers from Delhi through Jaipur to the palace cities of Rajasthan before ending in Agra.
+The eight-day train takes travelers from Delhi through Jaipur to the palace cities of Rajasthan before ending in Agra.

 The Palace on Wheels brings visitors close to the wonders of Jaipur © Guillermo Garcia/iStock/Thinkstock